Street filming

 How to get a notice of no objection to film on the streets and a guide for larger film crews.

-If you would like something in writing to say that the council has no objection to you filming on the street please complete the application to film form.
-We will assess the application and issue the notice to film.
-Notices range in price from £25.95 to £84.15 and is dependent on size of crew and equipment used.
+Please complete the application to film form.
+We will assess the application and issue the notice of no objection to film.
+Notices range in price from £47 to £259 and is dependent on size of crew and equipment used.

-If you are likely to be using tracks or anything else on the pavement or road, you must give us at least seven days notice and provide a diagram of how you intend to go about your filming (pavement width, camera placing, track placing, lights).
+If you are likely to be using tracks or anything else on the pavement or road, you must give us at least 10 working days notice and provide a diagram of how you intend to go about your filming (pavement width, camera placing, track placing, lights).

 We can normally recommend parking and crew facilities, suspend parking bays or even possibly close roads depending on location and if you give us plenty of notice.